johanvanhelden/dockerhero/readme.md

 ### Remote Xdebug

 #### Starting Xdebug

 Xdebug is disabled per default to speed up PHP.
 If you want to start remote debugging, you would have to enable Xdebug first.
-To do this, execute the `xdebug/start.sh` script in the scripts folder.
+To do this, execute the `./scriots/xdebug/start.sh` script.
 This enables Xdebug in the PHP and Workspace container.

 Make your life easier and create these functions in your ~/.bash_aliases file like so: